Hospitality brands and marketers need to get Tripadvisor reviews as part of their online reputation management strategy.

 - Go to the Tripadvisor Sticker Request page and type in the name of your business or listing in the search bar.

 - You’ll then see the lineup of stickers available for that listing below the name of the business.
 Choose the stickers that you want to use.
 You can also select the displayed language for the stickers.

 - Enter your mailing information and click “Submit.”

-Stickers ordered through TripAdvisor are free, but you will need to wait some time before they arrive at your doorstep.
-TripAdvisor estimates the shipping time to be up to six weeks by mail.
+Stickers ordered through Tripadvisor are free, but you will need to wait before they arrive at your doorstep.
+Tripadvisor estimates the shipping time to be up to six weeks by mail.

-Be sure to put the TripAdvisor stickers in “high-traffic areas.”
-This can be the window next to the your front door, your checkout counter, or even on a small chalkboard that some shops put outside on the sidewalk.
+Be sure to put the Tripadvisor stickers in “high-traffic areas.”
+This can be the window next to the front door, the checkout counter, or even on a small chalkboard that some shops put outside on the sidewalk.

 Get Tripadvisor Review Method 6: Use Review Widgets